 Working Group on Effects

-Early in the discussions on the Convention on Long-range Transboundary Air Pollution (CLRTAP or Air Convention) it was recognized that a good understanding of the harmful effects of air pollution was a prerequisite for reaching agreement on effective pollution control.
+Early in the discussions on the Convention on Long-range Transboundary Air Pollution (Air Convention, formerly CLRTAP) it was recognized that a good understanding of the harmful effects of air pollution was a prerequisite for reaching agreement on effective pollution control.
 To develop the necessary international cooperation in the research on and the monitoring of pollutant effects, the Working Group on Effects (WGE) was established under the Convention in 1980 and held its first meeting in 1981.
 The Working Group on Effects provides information on the degree and geographic extent of the impacts of major air pollutants, such as sulphur and nitrogen oxides, ozone, volatile organic compounds, persistent organic pollutants, heavy metals, particulate matter, including black carbon, and ammonia on human health and the environment.

 The Working Group meets annually to discuss the results of the international programmes and the current and future needs of the Convention.
 It considers its future work and that of the programmes and prepares a biannual workplan for consideration by the Executive Body of the Convention.
 Important results are brought to the attention of the Executive Body; they are also published in the scientific literature and disseminated to the public through the publication of reports, UNECE press releases and other means.
 The Working Group also publishes substantive reports summarizing and assessing the most important results of the activities of the international programmes.